 This preliminary course is a voluntary offer from the Chair of IT Security.
 The course and its contents are subject to change without notice.
 The course is neither graded nor credited and is not an official part of the master programme Cyber Security.
-Thus, there will be no registration in the Registrar's Office or Moodle.
+Thus, there will be no registration in the Registrar's Office.
 All necessary materials will be provided on Moodle.
 The enrollment key for Moodle is #Mathematics2021.

 In this voluntary course, we will revise basic mathematic methods, assumed to be known by master students in Cyber Security.
 Therefore, we will discuss the following topics:

 - Sentinel logic and naive set-theory

 - The definition of the natural numbers and the induction principle

 - Basic principles of proving theorems

 - Introduction of groups, rings, and number fields

 - Basics of solving linear equation systems

 - Chinese remainder theorem and its applications